(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 There is a secret to fasting so that it feels like you're cheating.

 You DO NOT want to fast the hard way.

-Remember I used to wrestle which means I used to cut A LOT of weight so I know how extreme it can get.
+Remember I used to wrestle, which means I used to cut A LOT of weight so I know how extreme a complete fast can get.

 (This was me at 103 pounds in high school)